 Step 2: Pick a template or build your own

 You have your video script now.
-The next step is signing in to your Synthesia STUDIO account to begin creating video lectures.
+The next step is signing in to your Synthesia account to begin creating video lectures.
 On the dashboard, you'll find two options to start your video creation.
 You can either use a pre-existing template or make a video from scratch.

 If you're using a pre-designed template, you can add more scenes from the template by going clicking on + on the right-hand side of the video canvas.